DArcMattr/multi-varnish-http-purge/readme.txt

 = Why doesn't my cache purge when I edit my theme? =

 Because the plugin only purges your <em>content</em> when you edit it.
 That means if you edit a page/post, or someone leaves a comment, it'll change.
 Otherwise, you have to purge the whole cache.
-The plugin will do this for you if you change your theme, but not when you edit your theme.
+The plugin will do this for you if you ''change'' your theme, but not when you edit your theme.

-That said, if you use Jetpack's CSS editor, it will purge the whole cache on save.
+If you use Jetpack's CSS editor, it will purge the whole cache for your site on save.

 = How do I manually purge the whole cache? =

 Click the 'Purge Varnish Cache' button on the "Right Now" Dashboard (see the screenshot if you can't find it).

+There's also a "Purge Varnish" button on the admin toolbar.

+= I don't see a button! =

+If you're on a Multisite Network and you're on the primary site in the network, only the <em>network</em> admins can purge that site

+On a subfolder network if you flush the site at `example.com`, then everything under that (like `example.com/site1` and `example.com/siten` and everything else) would also get flushed.
+That means that a purge on the main site purges the entire network.

+In order to mitigate the destructive nature of that power, only the network admins can purge everything on the main site of a subfolder network.

 = Why is nothing caching when I use PageSpeed? =

-Because PageSpeed likes to put in Caching headers to say <em>not</em> to cache.
-To fix this, you need to put this in your .htaccess section for PageSpeed: `ModPagespeedModifyCachingHeaders off`
+PageSpeed likes to put in Caching headers to say <em>not</em> to cache.
+To fix this, you need to put this in your .htaccess section for PageSpeed:

+`ModPagespeedModifyCachingHeaders off`

 If you're using nginx, it's `pagespeed ModifyCachingHeaders off;`

 = Can I use this with a proxy service like CloudFlare? =

-Yes, but you'll need to make some additonal changes (see "Why aren't my changes showing when I use CloudFlare or another proxy?" below).
+Yes, but you'll need to make some additional changes (see "Why aren't my changes showing when I use CloudFlare or another proxy?" below).

-If you use the Jetpack CSS editor, however, your changes will show up.

 = Why aren't my changes showing when I use CloudFlare or another proxy? =

-When you use CloudFlare or any other similar servive, you've got a proxy in front of the Varnish proxy.
+When you use CloudFlare or any other similar service, you've got a proxy in front of the Varnish proxy.
 In general this isn't a bad thing.
-The problem arises when the DNS shenanigans send the purge request to your domainname.
+The problem arises when the DNS shenanigans send the purge request to your domain name.
 When you've got an additional proxy like CloudFlare, you don't want the request to go to the proxy, you want it to go to Varnish server.

 To fix this, add the following to your wp-config.php file: